The Bitwarden Blog

 Password managers such as Bitwarden allow your employees to generate unique and strong passwords and/or usernames for every single site they have access to or register an account for.
 This ensures there is no password reuse and allows organizations using enterprise grade password managers such as Bitwarden to create password complexity rules and other policies to ensure a certain level of security across their employee’s accounts, even for systems they don’t control.

-Shared accounts that require another level of control - such as user accounts for a server, an organization’s SSH keys or encryption key password for an SFTP server, etc. - present another set of challenges for sharing access information.
+Shared accounts that require another level of control - such as user accounts for a server, an organization’s SSH keys or encryption key password for an SFTP server, etc. - present another set of password challenges for sharing access information.
 Some password managers such as Bitwarden provide a means of creating and securely storing organization passwords in collections that enable an administrator to share and update those credentials from time to time without having to blast the organization’s users with updated info through less secure channels.
 In this way organizations can exercise centralized control over who has access to the information.

-Password managers are a key component of securing shared secrets within a team and organization as well as ensuring compliance with password complexity and best practices across your organization.
+Password managers are a key component of securing shared secrets within a team and organization as well as ensuring compliance with password complexity and password best practices across organizations.
 As employees work from home more and more due to organizational, cultural or global pressures it has become a business critical objective to put a solid strategy in place for managing remote access securely with a password manager like Bitwarden.

 Back to Blog